kirsho/Singularity/Intro2Singularity.md

 singularity exec -B $PWD:/data shub://kirsho/bw223 bowtie2 --threads $SLURM_CPUS_PER_TASK -x mm10/mm10 $fq > ${fq/.fastq.gz/.sam}
 ```

 Note that contrary to docker, Singularity image mount your current folder.
 You can change it name and path with `-B $PWD:/data `.
-In docker use `-v $PWD:/data `.
+In docker use `-v $PWD:/data `. this section deserve an update.
+Read [here](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html?highlight=binding) for more details.